 The result of all this was eight paintings for “Feeding Station Birds” in Nov 1954.
 As before, the article was accompanied by an offer for “hand-screened” prints.
 The rest, as they say, is history.

 In what would become something of an annual tradition, Charley would write, illustrate, and offer prints for a major bird article in the November issue.5

 Charley’s original Ford Times illustrations were gouache on art board or, more commonly, paste-ups of gouache on paper cut to shape and glued to the background (we’ll call it mixed media).
 The silkscreens, ink on cheap paper, were entirely hand-produced by Charley (who cut the stencils) and Edie (who mixed the inks) in their Roselawn and later Finneytown studio.6

 Attempts to reproduce the silkscreens in magazines, books, or on the internet simply don’t do the originals justice.
-For the first-time viewer the actual prints come as something of a revelation.
+For the first-time viewer the intensity of the actual prints come as something of a revelation.

 In all, Charley produced 78 silkscreens for Ford Times between 1951–1960 and despite the magazine’s enviable circulation it appears that they didn’t sell particularly well.
 He would eventually return to the silkscreen, but not before illustrating some of the most beautiful science books of the 1960s.